shawnbrown/datatest/docs/data_handling.rst

 ==============

-Calling our source like a function returns a :class:`DataQuery` for the specified column or columns.
+Calling our source like a function returns a :class:`DataQuery` for the specified field or fields.

 Select elements from column **one** as a :py:class:`list`::